yeasir01/nord-plus-theme/README.md

-# nord-plus-theme
+# Nord+
-VS Code Theme Based on Nord + Atom Dark Pro
+A theme based on Nord, with syntax highlighting by One Dark Pro for better code readability